Sanglorian/orcus/Orcus Rulebook - current.md

 Whether a creature is a friend or an enemy, you can’t willingly end your move in its space.

-If you leave a square adjacent to an enemy, e.g. by moving into their space, you provoke an opportunity attack.
+If you leave a square adjacent to an enemy, for example by moving into their space, you provoke an opportunity attack.

 ## Flanking